Which of Venice or Milan should you choose for a short 2-4 days visit? In this post, I help you answer this question.

 Venice, on the other hand, is a good place for traditional handcrafted traditional products.
 For uniquely handmade leather bags and purses go to Il Grifone along the canal.
-For traditional costumes, Venetian masks, velvets, marbleized paper, check out Ca’ Macana and La Bauta.
-You should also make a stop at the Murano Art glass, a renowned glass-maker in Venice which also offers workshops.
+For traditional costumes, Venetian masks, velvets, and marbleized paper, check out Ca’ Macana and La Bauta.
+You should also make a stop at the Murano Art Glass, a renowned glass-maker in Venice that also offers workshops.

 Venice or Milan: logding

-Venice and Milan are possibly two of the most expensive cities for a vacation, but both have tons of accommodation options.
+Venice and Milan are two of the most expensive cities for a vacation, but both have tons of accommodation options.

-The area surrounding Milano Centrale has the highest number of hotels.
-Four Points Milan Center and the Michaelangelo Hotel offer decent customer experiences and are a walking distance from the train station.
+In Milan, the area surrounding Milano Centrale has the highest number of hotels.
+Four Points Sheraton Milan Center (now Duo Milan) and the Michelangelo Hotel offer decent customer experiences and are a walking distance from the train station.

 Around the Milan Malpensa Airport, you will find the Moxy Hotel which is part of the Marriot brand, the Holiday Inn Express, or the First Hotel Malpensa all with (relatively) affordable prices and decent accommodations.
 If you stay in the airport area, you can easily store your luggage at the Milano Centrale station and take the Metro to Duomo to visit the downtown area.

 In Venice, B&Bs can offer very good value.
-Unlike Milan, location is not as critical in Venice since it’s a much smaller town.
+Location may not be as critical in Venice as in Milan since it’s a much smaller town.
 You can often find more affordable places to stay in Lido, Chioggia, or one of the islands such as Burano, and in general on the city outskirts.

-Another affordable option is to base yourself in Montegrotto Terme (1 hour from Venice by train) where hotels are cheaper, or even in Padua (25 minutes by train) or Verona and then take day trips to Venice.
+Another affordable option is to base yourself in Montegrotto Terme (1 hour from Venice by train) where hotels are cheaper.
+You can even stay in Padua (25 minutes by train) or Verona and then take day trips to Venice.
 Many travelers find the hostels much better in these 2 towns compared to the city.